jinghuazhao/Caprion/README.md

 [^HLA]: **HLA**

+    A database of 3D structures of Major Histocompatibility Complex, <https://www.histo.fyi/>

     Whole cohort imputation is feasible with a HIBAG reference panel,

     | **Locus** | A    | B    | C    | DPB1 | DQA1 | DQB1 | DRB1 |
     | ----------- | ------ | ------ | ------ | ------ | ------ | ------ | ------ |